hookdeck/chargebee-demo/README.md

 npm run connections:upsert:dev
 ```

-This configures Hookdeck to forward webhooks to your local development server via the CLI.
+This configures the Event Gateway to forward webhooks to your local development server via the CLI.

 2. **Install and authenticate the Hookdeck CLI**: